 Filter Description Form name Enter the full or partial name of the form.
 Process name Enter the full or partial name of the business process that the form is associated with.
 Version Enter the version number of the form you want to find.
 If this is not the latest version of the form but an earlier version, you will need to turn off the Latest filter to view it.
 Latest Select whether you want to see the latest version of the form or earlier versions; the options are: Yes - Displays only the latest version of the form.
 This is the default setting.
 No - Displays only the earlier versions of the form and not the latest version.
 By default, the Latest filter is already turned on.
 You can turn this off if you want to view all versions of the forms.

-Filter Description Updated by Enter the user's username, or part of their username.
+Updated by Enter the user's username, or part of their username.
 Updated date Enter a date range: In the first field, select the earliest date.
 In the second field, select the latest date. • If required, adjust the time fields.
 By default, the earlier date has the time 00:00:00 and the later date has the time 23:59:59, thereby including the full day.
 This displays any forms that have been updated during this time frame.
 Imported Select one of the following options: Yes - Displays only the forms that have been imported and not edited.
 If a form has been imported and the minor or major version of the form has been changed, it is no longer classed as an imported form and will not display.
 No - Displays all other forms and not the imported forms.
+Imported file Enter the full or partial name of the file.
 Description Enter a term or word to search against the text in the Form description.
-Delivery Select the delivery method from the drop-down list; the options are: method Queue - Displays the forms that have been set to use a Blue Prism work queue.
+Delivery method Select the delivery method from the drop-down list; the options are: Queue - Displays the forms that have been set to use a Blue Prism work queue.
 Email - Displays the forms that have been set to use email as the delivery method.

-Queue name Enter the full or partial name of the queue.
+Filter Description Queue name Select the environment from the drop-down list and then select the queue.
+You can also type into the fields to filter the results in the list.
+You cannot select a queue without first specifying an environment.
 Email address Enter the email address that is used as the delivery method, or part of the email address.
-Approval Select one of the following options: Yes - Displays only the forms that have been designated as needing approval (the Default approval type field on the form has been set to a value other than None).
-No - Displays all the forms that do not need approval.
+Approval Select one of the following options: Yes - Displays only the forms that have been designated as needing approval (the Default approval type field on the form has been set to a value other than None). • No - Displays all the forms that do not need approval.
 Approved by Enter the user's username, or part of their username.
+You can select more than one user.
 Locked by Enter the user's username, or part of their username.
+You can select more than one user.
+Interact roles Enter the name of an Interact role, or part of the role name, and select the required role from the drop-down list.